jc-datarchitect/jc-datarchitect/README.md

 ---

-## Professional Transition to the World of Data
+## Data Analytics & Strategic Overview

-This repository serves as my professional portfolio, reflecting my strategic transition into the world of data.
-Through advanced end-to-end projects and specialized postgraduate training, I apply my expertise in data analysis, Business Intelligence, and Big Data architecture to solve complex business and spatial problems.
+This repository serves as my professional portfolio, documenting how I integrate data analytics and machine learning into my background in project management and spatial design.
+Here, you will find end-to-end projects developed during my specialized postgraduate training, focused on solving business and operational problems through data.

 ---